How To Work Out Safely During Ramadan

 Reducing your intake of caffeine and spicy or salty foods can also help to reduce thirst.
 If you are used to salty foods, different seasonings like herbs, spices and lemon juice can add delicious flavour!

 Do you participate in Ramadan?
-We would love to hear from you in the comments if you have any tips of your own for staying healthy and active during this holy month.
+We would love to hear from you in the Sweat Forum if you have any tips of your own for staying healthy, active and feeling your best during this holy month.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.